gatsbyjs/gatsby/docs/docs/deploying-to-clodui.md

 **Prerequisites :**

-- This guide asummes that you have a Gatsby site setup and ready to deploy
+- This guide assumes that you have a Gatsby site setup and ready to deploy

 ## Steps to get started